dialogic-godot/documentation/documentation/getting-started.md

 <img title="" src="media/editor_overview.png" alt="" width="600">

-In the top right there are some helpful buttons:
+In the top right, there are some helpful buttons:

 - Add Timeline
 - Add Character